Why Two-Factor Authentication Matters

 -

-If you’re already locked out, contact the service’s support with identity verification (like a photo ID).
+If you are already locked out, you will need to contact the service’s support team and provide identity verification.